haraldreingruber/blog/pair-programming-tour.md

 Let's do a 1-hour remote pairing session.
 Send me a request with your preferred date+time.
 See the contact details on the [end of this article](#lets-talk).

-A time slot around 9 am PST would be best, which is 6 pm CET where I am right now.
-If that time is difficult for you, we will find a different solution :)

 ## Did Harald come up with this idea himself?

 There are several software craftsmen who did similar tours and inspired me a lot: